The 5-F rule refers to risk factors for the development of cholelithiasis in an event of upper abdominal pain:

 According to some authors, ampu...

-Aneurysms of the portal vein is extremely rare and represent only 3% of all aneurysms of the venous system 1.
+Aneurysms of the portal vein are extremely rare and represent only 3% of all aneurysms of the venous system 1.

 Both congenital and acquired causes have been ...